31 March 2023

 ONE - Design a New Patio

-Westminster Stone produce a best selling range of hand made traditional flagstones, perfect for period properties, listed buildings, barn conversion and kitchen gardens.
-Visit our Customer Gallery page to discover wonderful UK based Garden Designers and inspiration for your next project.
+Westminster Stone's best-selling range of hand made traditional flagstones, are perfect for period properties, listed buildings, barn conversion and kitchen gardens.
+Visit our Customer Gallery page to discover wonderful UK-based Garden Designers and inspiration for your next project.

 TWO - Clean the Greenhouse

-Properly cleaning a greenhouse in April allows the maximum light to enter and improve the conditions for all seeds, bulbs and plants.
-After the last of winters remains are cleared from the greenhouse gutters (this is great for topping up the compost bin), an all over exterior wash with warm water and sponge is recommended, washed down with fresh water from a watering can or low pressure hose.
+Properly cleaning a greenhouse in April allows the maximum light to enter and improves the conditions for all seeds, bulbs and plants.
+After the last of winter's remains are cleared from the greenhouse gutters (this is great for topping up the compost bin), an all-over exterior wash with warm water and sponge is recommended, washed down with fresh water from a watering can or low-pressure hose.

 THREE - Get FREE Plants